 My other issue with Direct involves confusion.
 For one, as I mentioned early, this product was once advertised at a $10 a month price point but now seems to be back down to $5.
 Also, it’s not clear to me how you can go from Direct back down to regular Digit if you wanted (I actually have two different accounts — a regular Digit and a Direct — to test both out).
 I’d hope you could contact Digit if you did want to switch back but, again, I’m honestly not sure.

 The Good and Bad of Digit

 The monthly fee

 The biggest negative to Digit is easily its monthly fee.
-Following a free 30-day trial, you’ll be charged $2.99 a month to use the app.
-This fee will automatically be deducted from your linked checking account so, if you’re not looking, you might miss it.
+Following a free 6-month trial, you’ll be charged $5 a month to use the app.
+Your monthly fee will automatically be deducted from your linked checking account so, if you’re not looking, you might miss it.

-Partially offsetting the steep monthly fee is the fact that Digit pays you a 1% Savings Bonus every 90 days.
-Well, although it’s billed as a 1% bonus, the app explains that it’s actually 1% annually, paid quarterly — meaning that you’ll only receive a .25% bonus each time.
+Digit pays you a 0.1% Savings Bonus every 90 days… which is well below the former 1%.
+Well, although it’s billed as a .1% bonus, the app explains that it’s actually .1% annually, paid quarterly — meaning that you’ll only receive a .025% bonus each time.
 Also this bonus is based on the average daily balance in your Digit account over the prior three months.

 Makes it easy to save